opentext/appworks-js/README.md

-# appworksJS
+# appworks.js

-## What is appworksJS?
+## What is appworks.js?

-appworksJS is a javascript library for building feature rich, hybrid enterprise apps utilizing on device technology while leveraging the power of the OpenText EIM stack.
+appworks.js is a javascript library for building feature rich, hybrid enterprise apps utilizing on device technology while leveraging the power of the OpenText EIM stack.

 ## Installation